Intervue/Data-structures-algorithms-for-interviews/README.md

 - In PRIMS, whenever weights of edges are duplicates, there is a chance that we might get more than 1 spanning tree.
 But final cost will remaing the same for all in that case
 - Dijsktra algo cannot be applied to graphs having -ve weight edges because the algo does not have capability to find if that edge is -ve or its getting converted to a -ve weight cycle.
 If there is a -ve weight cycle in the graph shortest path will not exist as with each cycle path will keep on decreasing.
 - Tree is an acyclic graph
+- Greedy method and dynamic programming are the only two methods that can be applied to find the solution to optimization problems.
+Greedy may not give the right solution everytime for each problem but will work for some of them and it takes less time.
+Dynamic on the other hand takes a little more time but always gives the correct answer to such problems.
+- n factorial is nothing but n power n
+- In a graph represented by cost matrix, if two vertices have an edge, weight will be given otherwise if they dont have edge it is infinity.
+- Travelling salesman problem time complexity O(n^2 ^ 2^n)

 # C Programming - Topic1: Introduction